emafazillah/LeetCode/README.md

 ### Medium

 	- Max Increase to Keep City Skyline
-	- Encode and Decode TinyURL
+	- Encode and Decode TinyURL (Hash Table)
 	- Reveal Cards In Increasing Order (Array)
 	- Sort an Array
 	- Find All Duplicates in an Array (Array)